pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

         - Opacity of active workspace: 100
         - Opacity of inactive workspaces: 0
 - "GSConnect" by daniellandau
-- "Hide Top Bar" by tuxor1337 (Currently disabled)
-    - Sensitivity
-        - Keep hotcorner sensitive, even in hidden state: On
-    - Keyboard shortcuts
-        - Key that triggers the bar to be shown: Super+T
-        - Delay before the bar rehides itself after key press: 2.0
-    - Intellihide
-        - Only hide panel when a window takes the space: Off
 - "Just Perfection" by JustPerfection
 	- Profile
 		- Profile: Default